mxmlnkn/ratarmount/README.md

  - **BZip2** as provided by [indexed_bzip2](https://github.com/mxmlnkn/indexed_bzip2) as a backend, which is a refactored and extended version of [bzcat](https://github.com/landley/toybox/blob/c77b66455762f42bb824c1aa8cc60e7f4d44bdab/toys/other/bzcat.c) from [toybox](https://landley.net/code/toybox/).
 See also the [reverse engineered specification](https://github.com/dsnet/compress/blob/master/doc/bzip2-format.pdf).
  - **Gzip** as provided by [indexed_gzip](https://github.com/pauldmccarthy/indexed_gzip) by Paul McCarthy.
 See also [RFC1952](https://tools.ietf.org/html/rfc1952).
  - **Xz** as provided by [lzmaffi](https://github.com/r3m0t/backports.lzma) by Tomer Chachamu.
 See also [The .xz File Format](https://tukaani.org/xz/xz-file-format.txt).
+ - **Zip** as provided by [zipfile](https://docs.python.org/3/library/zipfile.html), which is distributed with Python itself.
+See also the [ZIP File Format Specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).
  - **Zstd** as provided by [indexed_zstd](https://github.com/martinellimarco/indexed_zstd) by Marco Martinelli.
 See also [Zstandard Compression Format](https://github.com/facebook/zstd/blob/master/doc/zstd_compression_format.md).